 Kymriah™ (tisagenlecleucel) is a chimeric antigen receptor T-cell (CAR-T) therapy that is approved in the US for the treatment of paediatric and young adult patients with relapsed or refractory (r/r) B-cell precursor acute lymphoblastic leukaemia (ALL), as well as adults with r/r large B-cell lymphoma and r/r follicular lymphoma (FL).

-Kymriah™ received PRIority MEdicines (PRIME) designation from the European Medicines Agency (EMA) in 2016.
+Kymriah received Priority Medicines (PRIME) designation from the European Medicines Agency (EMA) in 2016.

-Novartis’ biologics license application (BLA) for Kymriah™ was accepted for review by the US Food and Drug Administration (FDA) in March 2017.
+In March 2017, Novartis’ biologics license application (BLA) for Kymriah was accepted for review by the US Food and Drug Administration (FDA).
 The FDA granted breakthrough therapy designation to the drug in April 2017.

-Kymriah™ was approved by the EC for the treatment of B-cell ALL in paediatric and young adult patients, as well as for adults with r/r DLBCL in August 2018.
+In August 2018, the European Commission (EC) approved Kymriah for the treatment of B-cell ALL in paediatric and young adult patients, as well as for adults with r/r DLBCL.

-ALL is a type of cancer that occurs due to uncontrolled growth of white blood cells, which crowd other types of cells in the bone marrow and prevent production of red blood cells and platelets.
+ALL is a type of cancer that occurs due to the uncontrolled growth of white blood cells, which crowd other types of cells in the bone marrow and prevent the production of red blood cells and platelets.

 The disease causes patients to become anaemic and prone to infections, bleeding and bruising.

-ALL is estimated to account for 25% of cancer diagnoses among children under 15 years old in the US.
+ALL is estimated to account for 25% of cancer diagnoses among children younger than 15 years in the US.
 The risk of developing ALL is highest in children younger than five years.

-Kymriah™ is a chimeric antigen receptor T-cell (CAR-T) therapy that re-programmes the patient’s T-cells with a transgene encoding a chimeric antigen receptor (CAR), while identifying and removing CD19-expressing malicious cells.
+Kymriah is a chimeric antigen receptor T-cell (CAR-T) therapy that reprograms the patient’s T-cells with a transgene encoding a chimeric antigen receptor (CAR) while identifying and removing CD19-expressing malicious cells.

-The FDA’s approval of Kymriah™ was based on results obtained from a pivotal open-label, multi-centre, single-arm Phase II clinical trial named ELIANA.
+The FDA’s approval of Kymriah for B-cell ALL was based on results from a pivotal open-label, multi-centre, single-arm Phase II clinical trial named ELIANA.

-The study demonstrated that 83% of the patients treated with Kymriah™ achieved complete remission (CR) with incomplete blood count recovery (CRi) within three months of infusion.
+The study demonstrated that 83% of the patients treated with Kymriah achieved complete remission with incomplete blood count recovery within three months of infusion.

-Results also indicated that 63 patients treated with Kymriah™ demonstrated relapse-free survival at six months and had no minimal residual disease (MRD), which is an indicator for potential relapse detected among responding patients.
+Results also indicated that 63 patients treated with Kymriah demonstrated relapse-free survival at six months and had no minimal residual disease, which is an indicator for potential relapse detected among responding patients.

-The FDA’s approval of Kymriah™ for r/r DLBCL in adult patients was based on the positive results of a Phase II clinical trial JULIET, which enrolled a total of 106 patients.
-Out of 68 Kymriah™-infused patients evaluated for efficacy, overall response rate was 50% with 32% of patients showing complete response and 18% achieving partial response.
+The FDA’s approval of Kymriah for r/r DLBCL in adult patients was based on positive results from a Phase II clinical trial named JULIET, which enrolled a total of 106 patients.
+Out of 68 Kymriah-infused patients evaluated for efficacy, the overall response rate was 50%, with 32% of patients showing complete response and 18% achieving partial response.

-The most common adverse events reported in patients during the study were CRS, infections, high body temperature, diarrhoea, nausea, fatigue, low blood pressure, oedema and headaches.
+The most common adverse events reported in patients during the study were CRS, infections, high body temperature, diarrhoea, nausea, fatigue, low blood pressure, oedema, and headaches.

-The commercial manufacturing of Kymriah™ will be carried out at Novartis’ manufacturing facility in Morris Plains, New Jersey.
+The commercial manufacturing of Kymriah is carried out at Novartis’ manufacturing facility in Morris Plains, New Jersey.